michael-y03/Disco-Elysium-Ultrawide-Fix/README.md

 Already have BepInEx for Disco Elysium?

 1. Download **`DiscoElysium-32x9-v1.0.0-plugin-only.zip`**.
-2. Drop it into: `Disco Elysium/BepInEx/plugins/`
+2. Extract it into: `Disco Elysium/BepInEx/plugins/`
 3. Start the game.

 ---